intel/llvm/sycl/doc/UsersManual.md

     accepting SYCL accessors or "surface-index" which cannot be automatically converted to their "stateless" equivalents.

-    The stateless memory access enforcement is disabled by default.

     -fno-sycl-esimd-force-stateless-mem is used to tell compiler not to enforce usage of stateless memory accesses.
+This is the default behavior.

     NOTE: "Stateful" access is the one that uses SYCL accessor or a pair of "surface-index" + 32-bit byte-offset and uses specific memory access